 The Company leases and licenses mineral rights from the U.S. Bureau of Land Management, the state of Wyoming, Rock Springs Royalty Company, LLC ("RSRC") an affiliate of Occidental Petroleum Corporation (formerly an affiliate of Anadarko Petroleum Corporation), and other private parties which provide for royalties based upon production volume.

 The Company has a perpetual right of first refusal with respect to these leases and license and intends to continue renewing the leases and license as has been its practice.

-The Company entered into a 10 year rail yard switching and maintenance agreement with a third party, Watco Companies, LLC ("Watco"), on December 1, 2011.
-Under the agreement, Watco provides rail-switching services at the Company's rail yard.
-The Company's rail yard is constructed on land leased by Watco from Rock Springs Grazing Association and on land by which Watco holds an easement from Anadarko Land Corp; the Rock Springs Grazing Association land lease is renewable every five years for a total period of thirty years, while the Anadarko Land Corp. easement lease is perpetual.

-The Company has an option agreement with Watco to assign these leases to the Company at any time during the land lease term.
-An annual rental of \$15 is paid under the easement and an annual rental of \$60 is paid under the lease.
+The Company entered into a 10-year rail yard switching and maintenance agreement on December 1, 2011.
+Under the agreement, the rail-switching services are provided at the Company's rail yard.
+The Company's rail yard is constructed on land leased by the third party from Rock Springs Grazing Association and on land that the third party holds an easement from Sweetwater Surface LLC.
+The land lease is renewable every five years for a total period of thirty years, while the Sweetwater Surface LLC easement is perpetual.
+The Company has agreed with the third party for the assignment of the lease and easement to the Company at any time during the land lease term.
+An immaterial annual rental is paid under the easement and lease.
+On December 1, 2021, the Company entered into a new 10-year agreement for rail yard switching and maintenance services.